 Your investigation, organized.

-Classified is a private, offline research notebook built for people doing their own work.
+Classified is a private, offline research notebook for independent investigators.
 Save videos from any platform.
 Organize arguments and sources into cases.
 Rate credibility.
-Present your findings without the source material disappearing on you mid-conversation.
-Your cases never leave your iPhone — no account, no cloud, no tracking.
+Present your findings.
+Everything stays on your iPhone — no account, no cloud, no tracking.

 Download on the App Store